linien-org/linien/README.md

 There's no need to install anything on RedPitaya manually.
 Run the new version of Linien on your computer and connect to RedPitaya.
 You will see a dialog that allows you to install the corresponding server component.

-### Can I run linien and the RedPitaya web application / scpi interface at the same time?
+### Can I run Linien and the RedPitaya web application / scpi interface at the same time?

-No, this is not possible as linien relies on a customized FPGA bitstream.
+No, this is not possible as Linien relies on a customized FPGA bitstream.

-### What control bandwidth is achievable with linien?
+### What control bandwidth is achievable with Linien?

 The propagation delay is roughly 300 ns, thus approximately 3 MHz bandwidth are possible.

-### Why do ethernet LEDs of RedPitaya stop blinking when linien is running?
+### Why do ethernet LEDs of RedPitaya stop blinking when Linien is running?

 Ethernet LED blinking [was found to impact analog outputs of RedPitaya](https://github.com/RedPitaya/RedPitaya/issues/205).
-As this may impact lock stability, linien disables ethernet LED blinking when starting.
+As this may impact lock stability, Linien disables ethernet LED blinking when starting.

-If you want to re-enable the LEDs, just stop the linien server or restart your RedPitaya.
+If you want to re-enable the LEDs, just stop the Linien server or restart your RedPitaya.

 Troubleshooting
 ----